 - Choked pilot orifice.
 Common in systems without proper filtration.
 Dirty, wet air clogs the small pilot passage in a pilot-operated valve.
 Fit a 5-micron filter upstream — the FRL you should already have.

 - Supply pressure too low.
 Pilot-operated valves need minimum 0.5 bar differential.
-Check the supply pressure at the valve, not at the compressor — a long pipe run drops pressure more than most people expect.
+Check the supply pressure at the valve, not at the compressor.
+A long pipe run drops pressure more than most people expect.

 - Seat wear.
 After millions of cycles, the seat seals wear and the valve leaks.
 Usually shows up as a continuous hiss from the exhaust port.